crystal-lang/crystal-website/_posts/2024-09-05-digging-into-struct-initialization-performance.md

 I toyed with BLAKE3 some months ago.
 I wanted to verify how much faster was BLAKE3 versus SHA256 in Crystal, and see if it would bring some free improvement.
 Luckily there is [a shard](https://github.com/didactic-drunk/blake3.cr) wrapping the [official library](https://github.com/BLAKE3-team/BLAKE3) that is highly optimized with custom assembly for different CPU features (SSE, AVX2, NEON …).

-To my surprise, performance was pretty bad, and this post is the written legacy of the quest to understand why.
+To my surprise, performance was pretty bad.
+This post is the written legacy of the quest to understand why.
 Be prepared to dig into technical details and how language design can impact performance.

 ## Let’s benchmark